testinfected/molecule/README.md

 Session session = Session.get(request);
 ```

 One thing to understand is that as long as your server is started with session support, there will *always* be a session bound to the request.
 There's no need to check against <code>null</code>.
+There's no need to ask for session creation either.

-That session might me fresh and empty - if no session is currently opened -, or it might be an existing session, opened in a previous request.
-This does not mean a new session is automatically created though.
-In fact a new session is persisted if and only if it has been modified before the end of the request cycle.
-This means you can safely read a new session.
-That session won't be persisted unless it's been written to.
-If you write data to the session, it will be automatically persisted - created or updated - to the session store you've selected.
-It you invalidate the session, if will be discarded.
+The session attached to the request can be a fresh and empty session or the session opened in a previous request.
+This does not mean a new session is automatically opened for each request though.
+A fresh session is only persisted if it is modified before the end of the request cycle.
+This means you can safely read from a new session.

-You don't have to worry asking for session creation when accessing the session.
-Simply use the session as you would naturally.
+If you write data to the session then it is automatically persisted to the session store you've selected - created in case of a new session or updated in case of an existing session.
+If you invalidate the session, it will be discarded from the session store automatically.

 Some of the things you can do with sessions include:
 ```